Chapter 13 Visualizations: the gglot2 Library

 )

-Note that while aes() accepts the data variables names directly, the xintercept = inside geom_vline() does look for workspace variables only.
-One has to use dollar notation or something similar to extract data variables from the data frame.
+Note that while aes() accepts the data variable names directly, the xintercept = inside geom_vline() does look for workspace variables only.
+One has to use dollar notation to extract columns from the data frame.

 13.9.3 Other plot types